-We are currently home to four pancake tortoises.
-The three adults can be seen in our Wee Beasties exhibit.
+We are currently home to a small number of pancake tortoises.
+They can be seen in our Wee Beasties exhibit.

 The pancake tortoise (Malacochersus tornieri) is an East African species native to southern Kenya and northern and eastern Tanzania.
 They are found in savannahs and rocky scrubland in isolated colonies and eat dry grasses, wild flowers and other vegetation.